hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 BTW, I have no intention of running the Slack channel.
 If this is something that Doc wants to do , then I would gladly make his the admin.

 [6:04:02](#dVia9oNKcvPeiz3s7VdRwCeLqtbzXt1pnRFDsYp7HQY) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-Our dev team was using Slack, the rest of the enterprise lives on MS Teams :-) Visually, I never liked Slack - to many hashtags Ì†ΩÌ∏Ä
+Our dev team was using Slack, the rest of the enterprise lives on MS Teams :-) Visually, I never liked Slack - to many hashtags üòÄ

 [6:47:43](#J9Ql4ZYNNac5_nSa8tDoI93deIL0Yo0ElmaBzZ_U2ic) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 Discord and Slack are proprietary platforms.
 Even if they offer 1000 free users now, that may change at any point in the future.
 Gitter UI may be a bit confusing but at least it's open.